vazco/uniforms/docs/examples-custom-bridge.md

 export default UserLoginSchemaValidator;
 ```

-### Extended uniforms `Bridge` class
+### The Bridge!

-When have both the schema and the validator, we can extend and implement the core `Bridge` class and create our own instance:
+Now that both have the schema and the validator, we can define our bridge, which will be a binder between the form and the data itself.
+All we have to do is to extend `Bridge` class and implement its methods according to the [Bridge concept](uth-bridge-concept):

 ```js
 import Bridge from 'uniforms/Bridge';